mc2-center/pubmed-crawler/README.md

     ```

 2. Open a terminal and log into the Synapse Docker registry.
 Provide your
-   Synapse credentials when prompted.
+   One Sage credentials when prompted.
 You should only need to log in once,
    assuming you do not switch registries.

     ```